basarat/typescript-book/docs/testing/cypress.md

 ```

 ## Tip: Smart delays
-Cypress will automatically wait for many async things e.g.
+Cypress will automatically wait (and retry) for many async things e.g.
 ```
 // If there is no request against the `foo` alias cypress will wait for 4 seconds automatically cy.wait('@foo')
-// If there is no element with id #foo cypress will wait for 4 seconds automatically cy.get('#foo')
+// If there is no element with id #foo cypress will wait for 4 seconds automatically and keep retrying cy.get('#foo')
 ```
-This keeps you from having to constantly add arbitrary timeouts in your test code flow.
+This keeps you from having to constantly add arbitrary timeout (and retry) logic in your test code flow.

 ## Resources
 * Website: https://www.cypress.io/